cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 And running `sudo docker images` indicates that the image has the same size of the binary we saw above (756Kb).
 If we use `docker save` to generate a `tar` for our image and extract this file, we can see our compiled "hello" binary (and also some metadata).

 Another way to create this image is simply importing a tar.
-Using the command from the docker page about base images, we write
+Using the command from the docker page about base images, we write:
 ```sh
 sudo tar -C bin -c . | docker import - hellotar
 ```